 The Virginia Creeper Trail is a 33.4-mile multi-use trail beginning in Whitetop, Va., about 10 miles from the park.
 The trail ends in Abingdon, Va.
 Because of its ease of ride, beautiful scenery and cool mountain air, it is very popular with bicyclists of all skill levels.
 You can learn more about area offerings by visiting the Southwest Virginia Heritage Guide.

 Cities nearby: Two to three hours from Roanoke, Va., Charlotte, N.C., Winston-Salem, N.C., and Charleston, W. Va.; and about one and a half hours from Boone, N.C., Blacksburg, Va., Beckley, W.Va., and Bristol, Va.

-Click here to learn about other B&Bs and inns in Grayson County.
+Learn about B&Bs and inns in Grayson County.

 The picnic area is next to a rebuilt homestead site, complete with two log cabins, a spring-house and a cane mill.
 Picnic facilities include drinking water, grills and restrooms.
-Picnic shelters are available by reservation on a first-come, first-served basis by calling the Reservation Center at 1-800-933-PARK.
+Picnic shelters are available by reservation on a first-come, first-served basis by calling the Customer Care Center at 1-800-933-PARK.